olohitare/SCA-Cloud-School-Application/README.md

 # SCA-Cloud-School-Application

-Python code for software installation
+Python code for software installation.

 This is a multiplatform solution as the Command Line Interface takes into account the possible OS from which the program will be run.
 All commands were routed based on the platform type.